Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/docs/pings/metrics.md

 ## Scheduling
 The desired behaviour is to collect the ping at the first available opportunity after 4AM local time on a new calendar day.
-This breaks down into two scenarios:
+This breaks down into three scenarios:

+1. the application was just installed;
-1. the application was just started (after a crash or a long inactivity period);
+2. the application was just started (after a crash or a long inactivity period);
-2. the application was open and the 4AM due time was hit.
+3. the application was open and the 4AM due time was hit;

+In the first case, since the application was just installed, if the due time for the current calendar day has passed, a `metrics` ping is immediately generated and scheduled for sending.
+Otherwise, if the due time for the current calendar day has not passed, a ping collection is scheduled for that time.

-In the first case, if the `metrics` ping was already collected on the current calendar day, a new collection will be scheduled for the next calendar day, at 4AM.
+In the second case, if the `metrics` ping was already collected on the current calendar day, a new collection will be scheduled for the next calendar day, at 4AM.
 If no collection happened yet, and the due time for the current calendar day has passed, a `metrics` ping is immediately generated and scheduled for sending.

-In the second case, similarly to the previous case, if the `metrics` ping was already collected on the current calendar day when we hit 4AM, then a new collection is scheduled for the next calendar day.
+In the third case, similarly to the previous case, if the `metrics` ping was already collected on the current calendar day when we hit 4AM, then a new collection is scheduled for the next calendar day.
 Otherwise, the `metrics` is immediately collected and scheduled for sending.